rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 # Summary
 [summary]: #summary

-This RFC proposes adding scoped `impl Trait for Type` items into the core language, as coherent but orphan-rule-free alternative to implementing traits globally.
-It also proposes extending the syntax of `use`-declarations to allow importing these scoped implementations into other scopes (including other crates), and to differentiate type identity of generics by which scoped trait implementations are available to each discretised generic type parameter.
+This proposal adds scoped `impl Trait for Type` items into the core language, as coherent but orphan-rule-free alternative to implementing traits globally.
+It also extends the syntax of `use`-declarations to allow importing these scoped implementations into other scopes (including other crates), and to differentiate type identity of generics by which scoped trait implementations are available to each discretised generic type parameter.

+This (along with some details specified below) enables any crate to

+- locally, in item scopes, implement nearly any trait for any expressible type,
+- publish these trivially composable implementations to other crates,
+- import and use such implementations safely and seamlessly and
+- completely ignore this feature when it's not needed\*.

+\* aside from one hopefully very obscure `TypeId` edge case that's easy to accurately lint for.

-(This document uses "scoped implementation" and "scoped `impl Trait for Type`" interchangeably.
-As such, the former should always be interpreted to mean the latter below.)
+This document uses "scoped implementation" and "scoped `impl Trait for Type`" interchangeably.
+As such, the former should always be interpreted to mean the latter below.

 # Motivation
 [motivation]: #motivation

 While orphan rules regarding trait implementations are necessary to allow crates to add features freely without fear of breaking dependent crates, they limit the composability of third party types and traits, especially in the context of derive macros.

 For example, while many crates support `serde::{Deserialize, Serialize}` directly, implementations of the similarly-derived `bevy_reflect::{FromReflect, Reflect}` traits are less common.
-Sometimes, a `Debug`¹, `Clone` or (maybe only contextually sensible) `Default` implementation for a field is missing to derive those traits.
+Sometimes, a `Debug`, `Clone` or (maybe only contextually sensible) `Default` implementation for a field is missing to derive those traits.
 While crates like Serde often do provide ways to supply custom implementations for fields, this usually has to be restated on each such field.
 Additionally, the syntax for doing so tends to differ between crates.

 Wrapper types, commonly used as workaround, add clutter to call sites or field types, and introduce mental overhead for developers as they have to manage distinct types without associated state transitions to work around the issues laid out in this section.
 They also require a distinct implementation for each combination of traits and lack discoverability through tools like rust-analyzer.